crossplane/docs/content/v1.13/concepts/managed-resources.md

 inside a Provider's web console, Crossplane reverts that change back to what's configured in the `forProvider` setting.
 {{< /hint >}}

-#### Late Initialization

-After the external resource creation, providers add some provider defaulted settings not manually set to the `forProvider` field of the created managed resource object into their respected `forProvider` fields.
-Use `kubectl describe <managed_resource>` to view the applied values.

 #### Referencing other resources